About the course

 Season: 15th June - 15th September

-Duration: About 16 hours for participants already certified with their introduction to sea kayaking certification.
+Duration: About 16 hours.
 Please allow two days for the course.

 Group size: 2 - 3 pax